next-cpan/cnext/README.md

 removed once you exit the session.

 ```
-cplay look A1z::Html
+cnext look A1z::Html
-cplay look A1z-Html
+cnext look A1z-Html
 ```

 ## Testing a distribution